nehahgs/Git_Commands/README.md

 ## Git Add

-git add -A    (stages All files incluing new, modified and deleted) git add .     (stages new and modified, without deleted) git add -u    (stages modified and deleted, without new)
+git add -A    (stages All files incluing new, modified and deleted);
+git add .     (stages new and modified, without deleted);
+git add -u    (stages modified and deleted, without new);